-The Company entered into a cost sharing agreement (the "Xebra Cost Sharing Agreement") with Xebra Brands Ltd. ("Xebra") effective October 1, 2019, whereby certain overhead and administration costs are shared, which Xebra reimburses to the Company on a periodic basis and is included in cost recoveries.
-The Xebra Cost Sharing Agreement was terminated effective August 31, 2020 and replaced with a fixed fee agreement (the "Xebra Services Agreement"), whereby the Company provides certain overhead and administration services in exchange for a fixed fee of \$10 per month and a reduction in compensation of \$8 per month to a certain officer in common.
-The Xebra Services Agreement 30, 2020 and replaced with a reduced services agreement (the "Reduced Services Agreement") effective January 1, 2021 for \$2 per month.
+The Company entered into a cost sharing agreement (the "Xebra Cost Sharing Agreement") with Xebra Brands Ltd. ("Xebra") effective October 1, 2019, whereby certain overhead and administration costs were shared, which Xebra reimbursed to the Company on a periodic basis and is included in cost recoveries.
+The Xebra Cost Sharing Agreement was terminated effective August 31, 2020 and replaced with a fixed fee agreement (the "Xebra Services Agreement"), whereby the Company provided certain overhead and administration services in exchange for a fixed fee of \$10 per month and a reduction in compensation of \$8 per month to a certain officer in common.
+The Xebra Services Agreement was terminated on November 30, 2020 and replaced with an updated services agreement (the "Updated Services Agreement") effective January 1, 2021 for \$2 per month.
+Effective June 1, 2021, the Updated Services Agreement was amended whereby the monthly fee is increased to \$30 per month.
 The Company and Xebra has a director and certain officers in common.